This brief was updated on June 10, 2019. You can download the original text here.

 Although participants were asked at enrollment to view the app, not all participants did.
 Since Pulse was an online evaluation, we relied on participants to view the app on their own time.
 We analyzed app usage data to see whether participants viewed the app, and how often they did so.

-Throughout the duration of the Pulse study, Child Trends identified several challenges and successes:
+Throughout the initial evaluation of the Pulse study, Child Trends identified several challenges and successes:

-Contributors: Genevieve Martínez-García, Milagros Garrido, and Nicholas Sufrinko
+Contributors: Genevieve Martínez-García, Milagros Garrido, Nicholas Sufrinko, and Emily Miller.

 This publication was made possible by Grant Number TP2AH000038 from the Office of Adolescent Health (OAH), U.S. Department of Health and Human Services (HHS).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the OAH or HHS.